 Despite attempts to produce further drama projects, Menelik was unable to raise funding from within the film and television industry.
 In frustration, he withdrew from filmmaking in 1998.
 Menelik then channelled his energies into publishing Black Filmmaker (bfm) magazine to assist the next generation of filmmakers.
 The publication was the first of its kind and was distributed in UK nationally, as well as to readers in Europe and North America.
 The publication lasted nine years, and after a hiatus was re-born as https://bfmmag.com by Menelik, in collaboration with his longtime friend, filmmaker Floyd Webb (Associate producer of Julie Dash’s Daughters of the Dust).

 Soon after publishing the original BFM magazine Menelik founded the bfm International Film Festival in 1999.
 The Festival provided a siginificant platform for black world cinema and British talent.

 A foundation template for the screening of black cinema, inspiring future generations, the bfm International Film Festival became the biggest of its kind in Europe and lasted eleven years.

 In 2007, Menelik went to Nigeria to work with investors to produce film projects in the burgeoning industry known as Nollywood.
 This experience lasted only eight months but the experience and change of scenery rekindled the passion in Menelik to return to filmmaking.
 The digital technology experience in Nigeria offered a way back into filmmaking on his own terms.

-In 2008 started to film a feature length documentary project that became known as The Story of Lover’s Rock.
-It became one of the highest grossing documentaries in UK cinemas in 2011.
-It also won the Jury award for Best Documentary at the Trinidad International Film Festival in 2012.
+In 2008 Menelik began a feature length documentary project that became known as The Story of Lover’s Rock.
+One of the highest grossing documentaries in UK cinemas in 2011, the film also won the Jury award for Best Documentary at the Trinidad International Film Festival in 2012.